axispx/goplay/README.md

 NOTE: `root` flag is given priority over the `GOPLAYROOT` so that you can provide different directory even after setting `GOPLAYROOT`.

-## PWA
-The app is a progressive web app.
-Add it to home screen in your mobile device to use it as a standalone app.

 ## License
 MIT